 Loggos is one of the smallest fishing villages in Paxos.
 To find out more about Loggos, click here.

-Lunch is served between 1pm and 5pm in the Glyfada Beach Taverna by the beach.
+Lunch is served in the Glyfada Beach Taverna by the beach.
 There are always a wide variety of (Greek) dishes available, all our food made and prepared with fresh and local ingredients.
-Try also the every days "specials".
-Please make sure you order your lunch by 5 pm.If you are vegetarian please let us know before arrival so we can inform our chef.
+For opening hours please check our blackboard at the restaurant.

 The Euro is the local currency in Paxos.
 There are 2 cash points in Gaios and 1 in Lakka.
 In Glyfada you are welcome to settle your bills on a daily, weekly or fortnightly basis.
 Please tell the manager how you want to settle your bills upon arrival.
 You’d be surprised how many ice creams you can eat in 2 weeks (and forget about it!)